balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

 }
 ```

 > You can use [`sails generate action`](https://sailsjs.com/documentation/reference/command-line-interface/sails-generate) with `--no-actions2` to quickly create a classic action.

 ### Controllers

-The quickest way to get started writing Sails apps is to organize your actions into _controller files_.
+For simpler projects and prototypes, often the quickest way to get started writing Sails apps is to organize your actions into _controller files_.
 A controller file is a [_PascalCased_](https://en.wikipedia.org/wiki/PascalCase) file whose name must end in `Controller`, containing a dictionary of actions.
 For example, a  "User Controller" could be created at `api/controllers/UserController.js` file containing:

 ```javascript
 module.exports = {